-The horseface or horsehead loach is a relatively shy bottom-dweller that likes to burrow into the substrate and will sift the sand through its gills in search of microorganisms or other food.
+The horseface or horsehead loach is a relatively shy bottom-dweller that likes to burrow into the substrate; it will sift the sand through its gills in search of microorganisms or other food.
 Its long snout is reminiscent of a horse muzzle, hence its name.
-Peaceful and tolerant of aquarium life, this interesting looking fish is fun to watch as it attempts to hide without any predators the wiser.
+Peaceful and tolerant of aquarium life, this interesting looking fish is fun to watch as it successfully hides from other fish right near by.

 |Minimum Tank Size||15 gallon|